Balea perversa: Description

 It is easily dispersed by birds.

 It feeds on mosses, algae, lichens, and cyanobacteria.
+It is known to selectively graze on various rock-dwelling lichens, particularly the crustose lichen species Verrucaria nigrescens.

 It is ovoviviparous, self-fertilization predominates, even in laboratories when snails are kept in pairs.
 Animals can reach maturity after 3–4 months under favourable conditions, one adult can give birth to 10-20 juveniles per year.
 Animals can also be active in mild winters.

 It is locally threatened by too thorough and too frequent restorations of old buildings, acid rains, air pollution and cutting of old trees.
 It has largely disappeared from inside cities.
 Remains frequent in Ireland, but many colonies in lowland England have certainly disappeared, extinct around London since the 1920s.